astro/microvm.nix/doc/src/intro.md

 resource usage however incurs some overhead when compared with containers, with memory allocation being especially inflexible.

-**microvm.nix** ships an additional security feature: the root filesystem is a read-only squashfs that includes only the binaries of your configuration.
-That of course holds only true unless you mount the host's /nix/store as a share for faster build times, or mount the store with a writable overlay.
+**microvm.nix** is a tool that helps you building the guest's OS and running ways that are easier than writing a `Dockerfile`, once you know how to put a NixOS config into a `flake.nix` file.

 ## Just Virtual Machines?